 Before arriving at the ferry, the bus will stop at the main entrance and everyone will get off to register and pay the entrance fee.
 Once everyone is back on the bus, it continues to the ferry location. stop.

 Once You’re on the ferry, take a moment to relax.
 Get a seat up top and enjoy the scenery which is just a taste of what’s to come.

 Day 1 – Starting Your Hike on the W

-There are two options to hiking the W in Torres del Paine.
-You can start on the east side by the Towers, or the west side by Grey Glacier.
+There are two options for hiking the W in Torres del Paine.
+You can start on the east side by the Towers or the west side by Grey Glacier.
 I started up the western side of the W and highly recommend doing it this way.
 It’s a little easier to manage and plan.

 You’ll disembark from the ferry and begin your hike near Refugio Paine Grande on relatively flat ground, but it’s rocky and rough.
 It takes 3 to 4 hours to reach Refugio Grey, your stop for the night.
 Along the way, you’ll pass incredible views of one of the lakes and your first look at Glacier Grey, one of the highlights of the park.

 The colors of Torres del Paine take a bit of getting used to.
 The mineral green water, the grey to bright blue skies, the green grasses that seem like they have a filter, and the sunsets that blaze with pink and magenta.

 Every time you think you’ve got a great photo, another, even better, opportunity shows up.
 It’s really hard to get used to the light green water.
 The color comes from the minerals and it’s almost translucent.
 It’s so clean, there’s no need to filter before drinking.